Red Steakhouse: Modern Wine Cellar and Cuisine in South Beach

 These are just some of the reasons this restaurant wins awards every year for its sexy decor and crazy good menu.
 As we are wine cellar people, we’ll focus on the storage.
 Obviously.

-The glass enclosed wine room showcases just how well a label-forward wine system can design into a restaurant space.
+The glass enclosed, climate-controlled wine room showcases just how well a label-forward wine system can design into a restaurant space.
 Visible from just about every table, the 1,500 bottles it holds are a key part of the guest experience.

 The display uses Wall Series steel racks in maximum capacity configuration (3-bottles deep), in Satin Black finish.
 These racks sit above custom wood bins for bulk storage, and a stylish ladder provides access to the bottles higher on the wall.